 Description

-This healthy, low sugar Paleo Chocolate Torte is the perfect no-bake summer treat.
+This healthy, low sugar paleo chocolate torte is the perfect no-bake dessert.
 It has a crumbly pecan-coconut crust and a rich, creamy dark chocolate filling.
-This torte is Paleo, Vegan and Keto friendly.
+This torte is paleo, vegan and keto friendly.

 Ingredients